Sienci-Labs/Resources/longmill/assembly/lm-assembling-add-ons.md

 ### Step 3: Setting up the touch plate on your workpiece

-The AutoZero can find the X, Y, and Z coordinates on rectangular pieces of material. <strong>The material should be square and flat to get the best reading.</strong> The AutoZero can also find the Z-height of most flat materials as well regardless of their shape.
+The AutoZero can find the X, Y, and Z coordinates on rectangular pieces of material. **The material should be square and flat to get the best reading.** The AutoZero can also find the Z-height of most flat materials as well regardless of their shape.

 Start off by plugging the green pluggable terminal into the controller.
 Make sure that it is in the PROBE/GND terminal.